Staff: Catherine M. Pichardo, PhD

 - Behavioral Research Program (BRP)

-Catherine M. Pichardo, Ph.D., is a Cancer Research Training Award fellow in the Office of the Associate Director (OAD) and the Health Behaviors Research Branch (HBRB) of the Behavioral Research Program.
+Catherine M. Pichardo, Ph.D., was a Cancer Research Training Award fellow in the Office of the Associate Director (OAD) and the Health Behaviors Research Branch (HBRB) of the Behavioral Research Program from January 2022 to November 2024.

 Dr. Pichardo's research focuses on understanding the role of individual, interpersonal, and structural determinants of cancer-related disparities.
 Topics of interest include the influence of adverse environments on racial/ethnic minority health and health inequities.

 Dr. Pichardo's primary area of expertise involves multilevel determinants of cardiometabolic health disparities using ecological and social approaches that consider contextual factors among racial/ethnic minorities.
 Within this topic, she has conducted studies of interpersonal racial/ethnic discrimination, neighborhood segregation, racism-related coping mechanisms, sleep, mental health, metabolic health, and cancer.
-Specifically, Dr. Pichardo wants to pursue research examining how multidimensional factors- at the neighborhood and individual level interact to influence mechanisms (i.e., lifestyle health behaviors), and metabolic functioning and physiologic biomarkers, and in turn produce inequities in cancer outcomes among racial/ethnic groups.
+Specifically, Dr. Pichardo pursues research examining how multidimensional factors- at the neighborhood and individual level- interact to influence mechanisms (i.e., lifestyle health behaviors), and metabolic functioning and physiologic biomarkers, and in turn produce inequities in cancer outcomes among racial/ethnic groups.

 Selected Publications and Presentations